aws-samples/amazon-sagemaker-secure-mlops/README.md

 This project provisions the following resources as part of MLOps pipeline:
 1. The MLOps template is made available through SageMaker projects and is provided via an AWS Service Catalog portfolio
 2. CodePipeline pipeline with two stages - `Source` to get the source code and `Build` to build and execute the SageMaker pipeline
+3. SageMaker pipeline implements a repeatable workflow which processes the data, trains, validates, and register the model
-3. Seed code repository in AWS CodeCommit:
+4. Seed code repository in AWS CodeCommit:
   - This repository provides seed code to create a multi-step model building pipeline including the following steps: data processing, model training, model evaluation, and conditional model registration based on model accuracy.
-As you can see in the `pipeline.py` file, this pipeline trains a linear regression model using the XGBoost algorithm on the well-known [UCI Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone).
+As you can see in the `pipeline.py` file, this pipeline trains a linear regression model using the [XGBoost algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) on the well-known [UCI Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone).
 This repository also includes a [build specification file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), used by AWS CodePipeline and AWS CodeBuild to run the pipeline automatically

 ### Work with Model build, train, validate project
 You can find a step-by-step instruction, implementation details, and usage patterns of the model building pipeline project in the provided Jupyter Notebook [sagemaker-pipeline](mlops-seed-code/model-build-train/sagemaker-pipeline.ipynb) and [sagemaker-pipelines-project](mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb) files, delivered as part of the seed code.